junething/translatio/themes.md

     <kbd><img src="doc/theme-trans-status.png" width="400"/></kbd>
   - Once the Id is shown up in each Language, click it to edit the language Translation Page
     <kbd><img src="doc/theme-trans-start-trans.png" width="400"/></kbd>
-  - Fill in the translation in the language page and Publish
+  - Fill in the translation in the language page and Publish<br>
     <kbd><img src="doc/theme-trans-finished.png" width="400"/></kbd>
   - Done